A Bayesian Framework for Multivariate Differential Analysis: Introduction

 \paragraph{Outline.} The paper is organised as follows: \Cref{sec:model_uni} presents well-known results about Bayesian inference for Gaussian-inverse-gamma conjugated priors.
-Following analogous results for the multivariate case, \Cref{sec:model_multi} introduces a general Bayesian framework for evaluating mean differences in our differential proteomics context. \Cref{sec:uncorr} provides insights on the particular case where the considered analytes are uncorrelated.
-The proofs of these methodological developments can be found in \Cref{sec:proof}. \Cref{sec:experiments} evaluates the framework through a simulation study, illustrating hands-on examples on a real proteomics dataset and highlights the benefits of such a multivariate Bayesian framework for practitioners.
+Following analogous results for the multivariate case, \Cref{sec:model_multi} introduces a general Bayesian framework for evaluating mean differences in differential proteomics contexts. \Cref{sec:uncorr} provides insights on the particular case where the considered analytes are uncorrelated.
+The proofs of these methodological developments can be found in \Cref{sec:proof}. \Cref{sec:experiments} evaluates our framework, called ProteoBayes, through an extensive simulation study and comparisons with existing approaches.
+We further illustrated the framework with hands-on examples using real proteomics datasets and highlighted its benefits for practitioners.